Fred Vehmeier: Coaching career

-The North Dakota football team then went to play Macalester, and Vehmeier said in the Wausau Daily Herald that he expected a big improvement from the team compared to their game against Carleton.
+The North Dakota football team then went to play Macalester and Vehmeier said in the Wausau Daily Herald that he expected a big improvement from the team compared to their game against Carleton.
 They ended up losing the match, 19–6.
 A news report said that, "If the football rules can be so amended that Coach Vehmeier may be permitted to walk up and down the side lines, driving the university team with vitriolic words, there would be no doubt that the pink and green warriors would emerge from the contest victorious.
 But the football rules committee does not like that kind of playing, and consequently Mr. Vehmeier will have to be content with dragging his body up and down the field, biting savagely at the end of a big, black cigar."

 Afterwards, UND returned home and played the North Dakota Agricultural Aggies, and won 3–0, in what ended up being their only win of the season as they finished soon after with a loss to South Dakota.
 Despite finishing with a 1–4 record, Vehmeier's team was still named North Dakota state champions by way of their victory over North Dakota Agricultural.
-One newspaper wrote that he "deserves much credit for the way he coached his men."
+The Grand Forks Herald wrote that he "deserves much credit for the way he coached his men."

-In modern sources about the North Dakota football program, he is mistakenly referred to as John Vehmeier.
+In at least one modern source about the North Dakota football program, he has been mistakenly referred to as John Vehmeier.

 Family and later years

-Vehmeier returned to Illinois after the 1912 season, and did not return to coaching UND afterwards.
+Vehmeier returned to Illinois after the 1912 season, and did not continue coaching UND afterwards.
 In November 1915, Vehmeier was married at Waterloo, Iowa, to Bessie B. Leamon.
 They had a son, George.
 As of May 1916, Vehmeier was employed by the Honduras Land Company.
 He later served in World War I. In later years, he worked as a real estate agent.
 Vehmeier's wife died in October 1969.
 He died nine months later in July 1970 at St. Anthony Hospital in Rockford, Illinois, at age 81.